top of page

 As I lay on the ground looking above me, huge tree branches covered with leaves hover like a canopy.
 To the top right of my view is a small circular opening with a full moon in the center.

-I raise my right arm with my hand open, directing it to the moon, symbolically saying, “Give my soul healing energy.”
+I raise my right arm with my hand open, directing it to the moon.
 A bright white border forms around the bottom half of the full moon.
-It shoots a light white laser beam at me, indicating that I’m on center stage.
-This reminds me of the beam coming out of the prism on Pink Floyd’s Dark Side of the Moon album cover, but what I see is a thin white beam rather than the album’s thick rainbow-colored beam.
+It shoots a light white laser beam at me as if I’m on center stage.

-The white moon laser beam disappears; my attention shifts to the jungle’s massive tree branches covering the sky, like a roof over my head.
-The leaves become dark gray and purple multidimensional voxels, similar to the 3D boxes in the Minecraft computer games.
+The white moon laser beam disappears, and my attention shifts to the jungle’s massive tree branches covering the sky like a roof over my head.
+The leaves become dark gray and purple geometrics, similar to the three-dimensional (3D) round voxel boxes in Minecraft computer games.

 Mimosa DMT

-The fire looks more colorful after smoking another round of Tepezcohuite.
-Light green circular rubies form an arch shield above the fire, while the bottom of the orange flames near the wooden logs have a nice blue border.
+After smoking another round of Tepezcohuite, the small firepit looks more colorful.
+Light green circular rubies form an arch shield above the fire, while the bottom of the orange flames on the wooden logs has a bright blue border.

 Sadie takes a break from singing and talks about the roots of Mexico’s Tepezcohuite ceremony.
-He has my full attention.
-Sadie’s face disappears for a moment.
-His husky body frame shrinks a little and slowly fades as he elaborates.
-His all-white healer outfit slightly glows, transforming to a spiritual ghost.
+His face disappears for a moment.
+Sadie’s husky body frame shrinks a little and slowly fades as he elaborates.
+His all-white shaman healer outfit turns into a lighter shade of white, making him look like a spiritual ghost.

-I lay my back on the ground again, curiously observing the breathing tree branches in the jungle.
-I stop and stare directly above me.
-Nothing is crossing my mind.
-“I’m sorry to everyone I hurt; please forgive me,” I say quietly, shedding a few tears.
+“I’m sorry to everyone I ever hurt; please forgive me,” I say quietly, shedding a few tears.

 Tepezcohuite DMT

 I sit with my legs crossed, looking at the dusty jungle ground.
-Sadie sings and shakes his small maraca after smoking the Mimosa Hostilis.
+Sadie sings and shakes his small maraca after smoking ayahuasca.

 My right hand holds my left elbow, and my left hand holds my right elbow.
-The dark hair on my forearms become sand-colored.
+The dark hair on my forearms becomes sand-colored.
 The forearm hair is gradually disappearing.
-Now, there’s no more forearm hair.
-Thin dust streams, like a sand clock, slowly release from the flesh of my forearms, moving horizontally.

 DMT plant